Top of the page

-Symptoms may include fever, diarrhea that may be bloody, or belly pain.
+Symptoms of colitis may include diarrhea that may be bloody, belly pain, or a fever.

 Sometimes symptoms go away on their own.
-If they don't go away, or if you have bleeding or severe pain, call your doctor right away.
+If they don't go away, or if you have bleeding or severe pain, call your doctor or nurse advice line right away.

-You may need blood tests or a stool test.
+You may need blood tests or a stool test to find colitis.
 You also may need imaging tests like a CT scan.
-You may have a colonoscopy so that a doctor can look inside your colon.
+You may have a colonoscopy.
 In some cases, the doctor may want to test a sample of tissue from the intestine.
 This test is called a biopsy.